benjiyamin/officebot/README.md

 # OfficeBot

 A running SlackBot project for my team's channels at work.
+It's designed to provide basic everyday functions.
 I've used the [slackbot](https://github.com/lins05/slackbot) framework for some structure.
 In addition, some base functions are extended from the [Limbo library](https://github.com/llimllib/limbo), as not to reinvent